 So, where is the best place to get yourself an affordable, tasty burger in the UK?
 We’ve researched the most popular places to grab one across Britain’s biggest cities based on TripAdvisor’s user scores – getting the prices of 1,380 menu items from 345 of Britain’s burger joints, pubs and restaurants.

-With this data, we’ve found out where you can get the best deal, which cities are ideal for a meat-free burger fix and where’s best to avoid if you don’t fancy taking out an overdraft to afford a plate of posh fast food.
+With this data, we’ve found out where you can save the most cash, giving you an inside track on the best value burger joints in each city.
+Our study also uncovered which cities are ideal for a meat-free burger fix and where’s best to avoid if you don’t fancy taking out an overdraft to afford a plate of posh fast food.

 The hunt for the UK’s best-value burger city